Chaos and Synchronization in Financial Leverages Dynamics: Modeling Systemic Risk with Coupled Unimodal Maps

 \subsubsection{'Big vs small' bank: the skew-product case}

 Let's focus here on the case with $\pi=0$.
 This case may be looked at as a forcing-forced system, in which the larger bank ``drives'' the smaller one.
-Alternatively, one may say that the dynamics of the smaller one is described by a random process where the randomness is generated by a deterministic unimodal map.
 This setting is indeed a subcase of the general ``heterogeneous case'' previously introduced, but the fact that several interesting results may be, even rigorously, obtained makes it an interesting case to study.

 The dynamics of the leverage of the second bank (the forcing one) is described by the map $T$.
 The dynamics of the leverage of bank 1 depends on the leverage of bank $2$.
 One could make this dependence explicit by introducing the family of maps $f_y$ so that with